Simorhinella: Classification

 Simorhinella has historically been a difficult taxon to classify, largely due to being known by only one specimen of a young juvenile for almost a century.
 In 1915, Broom originally allied it with other small therocephalians traditionally grouped together in the wastebasket taxon Scaloposauridae, also known as Scaloposauria.
 The "scaloposaurs" have since been disbanded, with the group being recognised as a polyphyletic collection of various small therocephalians, including juveniles of larger species, belonging to disparate lineages that were artificially grouped together.
 This brought the potential validity of Simorhinella into question, but the taxon was upheld by Mendrez in 1975, who considered it distinct enough to assign it its own family as the sole member of Simorhinellidae.
 This purported family's relationships to other therocephalians, however, remained ambiguous and Mendrez herself was uncertain of its classification.
 Simorhinellidae was not adopted by subsequent researchers, who did not assign Simorhinella to any taxononic families.

+Holotype skull of the related genus Lycosuchus, shown in dorsal and lateral views.

 Simorhinella was systematically identified as a member of the family Lycosuchidae by Abdala and colleagues in 2014 after the discovery of the mature specimen by the possession of a suite of traits considered to be diagnostic of the group.
 These include skull proportions (a short, broad snout, with a wide skull roof between the eyes and deep suborbital bar), low tooth count (five or fewer pairs of incisors and postcanines each with no precanines in the maxilla), and palatal anatomy (presence of a single row of teeth on the transverse process of the pteygoid but none on the prominent and round pterygoid boss, a large interpterygoid vacuity with tubercle in front of it, a rugose maxillary ridge on the palatine, and choanae constricted by an internal maxillary boss around the canines).
 Many of these traits are shared with Lycosuchus, from which it is predominantly distinguished from by the bony crest of the vomer.
 Other traits that distinguish Simorhinella from Lycosuchus are the uniformly wide sagittal crest, a proportionately narrower vomer behind the choanae, which are themselves more greatly pinched by the canine boss, and a smooth quadrate trochlea without clearly divided lateral and medial condyles.

 This assignment was only made comparatively, however, and Abdala and colleagues did not perform a phylogenetic analysis to test this hypothesis cladistically.
 Notably, Abadala and colleagues highlighted some features of Simorhinella that are seen in the more derived scylacosaurids and eutherocephalians (i.e. the clade Scylacosauria) but not in Lycosuchus, its presumed closest relative.
 These include the characteristic crest on the vomer, as well as other features of the palate such as the vertical orientation of the bony walls of the interpterygoid vacuity.
 These raise the possibility that Simorhinella is in fact more closely related to scylacosaurians than it is to Lycosuchus (a position that would render Lycosuchidae as currently recognised paraphyletic).
 Simorhinella has yet to be included in a phylogenetic analysis of therocephalians to test this possibility.